opnfv/functest/docs/userguide/introduction.rst

 Most of the tests are runnable by any combination, but some tests might have restrictions imposed by the utilized installers or due to the available deployed features.
-The system uses the environment variables (INSTALLER_IP and DEPLOY_SCENARIO) to automatically determine the valid test cases; for each given environment.
+The system uses the environment variables (INSTALLER_IP and DEPLOY_SCENARIO) to automatically determine the valid test cases, for each given environment.

 In the Colorado OPNFV System release a convenience Functest CLI utility is also introduced to simplify setting up the Functest evironment, management of the OpenStack environment (e.g. resource clean-up) and for executing tests.
 The Functest CLI organised the testcase into logical Tiers, which contain in turn one or more testcases.
-The CLI allow execution of a single specified testcase, all test cases in a specified Tier, or the special case of execution of **ALL** testcases.
+The CLI allows execution of a single specified testcase, all test cases in a specified Tier, or the special case of execution of **ALL** testcases.
 The Functest CLI is introduced in more detail in the section `Executing the functest suites`_ of this document.